utsav0/daily-dev-tips/src/pages/posts/my-first-experiences-with-tailwind-css.md

   @apply bold text-xl text-indigo-500;
 }
 .indigo-btn:hover {
-  @apply text-indigo-700
+  @apply text-indigo-700;
 }
 ```

-This will now do the same, making it easier to change and re-use our own defined components.
+This will now do the same, making changing and reusing our defined components easier.

-In the end, it's all about creating a good mix between not reinventing the wheel and making use of the utilities we have.
+Ultimately, it's all about creating a good mix between not reinventing the wheel and using the utilities we have.

-So far, I'm like how quick and easy Tailwind CSS is!
+So far, I'm like how quick, and easy Tailwind CSS is!

 ### Thank you for reading, and let's connect!